UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models

-This paper makes the following contributions. \begin{itemize} \item \truevul{}, the first automated approach for exposing untrustworthy vulnerability predictions. \item An investigation of the relation between prediction certainty and trustworthiness, showing that prediction certainty is insufficient to detect untrustworthy predictions. \item Comprehensive evaluations of \truevul{}, showcasing its superior effectiveness in detecting untrustworthy predictions and improving vulnerability detectors. \item Our code and datasets are publicly available online at \textbf{https://doi.org/10.5281/zenodo.15031367}. \end{itemize}
+\begin{itemize} \item \truevul{}, the first automated approach that can expose untrustworthy vulnerability predictions. \item An investigation of the relation between prediction certainty and trustworthiness, showing that prediction certainty is insufficient to detect untrustworthy predictions. \item Comprehensive evaluations of \truevul{}, showcasing its superior effectiveness in detecting untrustworthy predictions and improving vulnerability detectors. \item Our code and datasets are publicly available online at \textbf{https://doi.org/10.5281/zenodo.15031367}. \end{itemize}